 Everyone is on top form, and all the cast, except for Colman (who is also terrific), are asked to accent their portrayals in multiple different ways, in order to unsettle us, our lead, and to leave us unsure of to the basic characters of people charged with taking care of a vulnerable old man.
 All of this leads to a final scene up there with Tom Hanks at the end of Captain Phillips, as we see an actor tap a depth and standard of performance that shouldn’t physically be possible (pain of this type must be as difficult to portray as the shock Hanks managed) let alone outside of profound personal experience.
 Judging by other contemporary work from Hopkins, this might very well be the final great performance of his long career.
 If this is the case, he has saved his best for his autumn years.

-The Father is out in cinemas on 11th June.
+The Father is out in cinemas on 11th June, on Digital Download on 27th August, and on DVD & Blu-ray on 30th August.